Roxas, Isabela: Trades and business

 Since 2007, Roxas is notable for being most progressive town in Mallig Plains Region.
-It has the most number of banks such as BDO, Metrobank, Landbank, BPI, PNB, Chinabank, EastWest Bank, Producers Bank, FICO Bank, Rural Bank of Cauayan, Banco Agricola, Inc., Mallig Plains Rural Bank and other non-major banks.

 Roxas has the largest market in the Mallig Plains Region due to its continuous expansion after its 1987 construction.
 The market place is an organized area by which dry goods, wet market, toy stores and commercial stores are separated from each other.
 It offers a variety of products that is enough to provide the needs of the residents.
 Also, settlers from nearby municipalities of San Manuel, Quirino, Burgos, Mallig, Quezon and as far as Paracelis in Mountain Province are able to purchase their commodities from Roxas.

-Multinational retail companies like Puregold and Savemore Market have opened in the recent years.
-There are also notable homegrown investors like XentroMall that houses fast food chain like Mang Inasal and stores like Pandayan Bookshop, Handyman, and Robinsons Appliances.
-Fast food chains like Jollibee, Chowking and Chic Boy have opened their respective stand-alone stores in the town.

 Culture

 A yearly celebration of Pagay Festival(Palay Festival) held every July 4.
 The Festival was popularly known as the Araw ng Roxas Celebration but it was declared formally as Pagay Festival during the reign of Mayor Benedict Calderon.
 It is celebrated because of the rich agricultural bounty of Roxas, being one of the town that produces large stocks of rice.
 The festival features a Parade comprises mostly by Politicians and participating schools from different parts of Roxas, kuliglig contest and cooking of the biggest rice cake that was also featured in the national television.
 Major events include a Street Dance Competition from different schools and Palarong Bayan.

-Due to a conflict in the name of the festival, by which the town of Alicia, Isabela celebrates the same.
+Due to a conflict in the name of the festival, by which the town of Alicia, Isabela, celebrates the same.
 It was changed to Binnadangan Festival by former Mayor Harry Soller.
 The Binnadangan comes from an Ilocano word meaning Bayanihan and was also derived from the former name of the town during the 1600s.
 The festival ends with a long Pyromusical.